observatorium/obsctl/README.md

   obsctl [command]

 Available Commands:
-  context     Manage context configuration. help        Help about any command login       Login as a tenant.
+  completion  Generate the autocompletion script for the specified shell context     Manage context configuration. help        Help about any command login       Login as a tenant.
 Will also save tenant details locally.